whatyouhide/elixir-love-at-first-sip/slides.md

 ???

-In functional languages, **transformation** of data is often emphasized.

 Singing the praises of an *operator* may sound silly, but the pipe operator can really make code **extremely** clear.